przemekwa/SnakeGame/README.md

 SnakeGame
 =========

 The SnakeGame in C#.
-Console mode.

-The SnakeGame.
+Play game in console mode.